-The emoluments of the directors are paid by Moneybarn Limited, a subsidiary of the company, which makes no recharge to the company (2019: no recharge).
+The emoluments of the directors are paid by Moneybarn Limited, a fellow subsidiary of Provident Financial plc, the ultimate parent company, which makes no recharge to the company (2019: no recharge).
 It is not possible to make an accurate apportionment of their services in relation to the company.
 The emoluments of these directors are disclosed in the financial statements of Moneybarn Limited.